 Related opportunities and risks (Opportunity Risk)

-- Cost reduction through initiatives to reduce product returns and waste
+- Cost reduction through efforts to improve yield in the manufacturing process, reduce product returns and waste

 - Damage to corporate value due to delays in addressing food loss and waste